 Diabetes may not be prevented in all cases.
 Type 1 diabetes cannot be prevented.
 You may be able to reduce your chances for developing type 2 diabetes by managing your diet and staying active.
 However, genetics and other risk factors may increase your risk despite your best effort.

 Even if you have a diagnosis of diabetes, you can live a full life.
-Diabetes requires careful planning and management, but it should not prevent you from engaging in everyday activities.
+Diabetes requires careful planning and management, but it shouldn’t prevent you from engaging in and enjoying everyday activities.